Sezei/ff-kate-engine/README.md

 If you encounter a bug, please either report it in Issues (https://github.com/Sezei/ff-kate-engine/issues) or if you feel courageous enough to fix it yourself, you can open a pull request by forking the script and sending it in the appropriate place. (https://github.com/Sezei/ff-kate-engine/pulls)

 While there isn't a specific template you should follow, it's required that you add the following details, otherwise I won't be able to help;
-- The exploit you're using
-- What the error is (Screenshot the F9 menu, as well as the Internal Console if exists)
+- What the error is (Screenshot the F9 menu, as well as the Internal Console if one exists)
 - What config are you using (the settings); You can send the .mp5 file that is generated when you save the config.
+- The way you executed the script.
+(You know what I mean.)